fusor-io/fusor-hub/README.md

 ## Before running app

-Rename .env.default to .env and update settings
+1. Rename .env.default to .env and update settings if needed

+2. Register for Firebase and get configuration .json file, see: https://firebase.google.com/docs/admin/setup Configuration file should be save as ./firebase-config.json in project root folder

 ## Running the app